THE HISTORY OF PEN-Y-FFORDD TENNIS CLUB

 One of the new road signs

 Perhaps the stand-out event of 2017 was when the club received a little bit of recognition of progress made when it received Tennismark status, the LTA's way of recognising good standards and best practice at tennis venues in Britain.
 Beyond this, the club continued to ensure its facilities were maintained to a high standard as all three courts were professionally cleaned and, as the paint surface was starting to lose adhesion on Court 1 and 2, they were repainted.
 And in another first, the club made its first ever promotional film, courtesy of CreativeJigsaw, who also created a new up-to-date version of the club website with full mobile accessibility.
-To finish off the year the club received notification from Tennis Wales that its chairman, Nigel Edwards, is one of two finalists in the running for the Volunteer of the Year award; the overall winner will be announced at Tennis Wales's annual event in January.
+To finish off the year the club received notification from Tennis Wales that its chairman, Nigel Edwards, was one of two finalists in the running for the Volunteer of the Year award and it was announced at Tennis Wales's annual event in January 2018 that he had won this prestigious award!

 2018 saw the club continue with good membership levels and there was another first.
 Ever since its inception, club memberships ran for a membership season starting 1 April and ending 31 March.
 The problem with this approach was that potential new members thinking about joining in late spring or summer would sometimes be deterred from taking up a membership when they realised that they'd missed a portion of the membership year.
 This was mitigated in part by a reduction in membership fees in late summer and by offering a winter membership, however a better solution presented itself when the club ceased issuing membership shoetags (which related to a particular membership year) and switched all communication with members to the email facility within the ClubSpark membership system.
 The system automatically knows which members are currently active (and also only allows court bookings to be made by current members), which meant that membership years could be specific to each member and all members now have a full year's membership for their fees.